sagefy/sagefy/docs/Data-Structure-Card-Kinds.md

 - range: A number which means the answer must be plus or minus within this range.
 For example, if I say the answer is `6`, but the range is `0.01`, then learners may respond between `5.99` and `6.01`.
 - default_incorrect_feedback: If none of the options matches the learners response, then the learner will get this feedback.
 (Markdown)

+### Formula Card

+Same as the number card, but allows for variables to be present.
+TODO combine with number?

+- body: Question.
+(Markdown)
+- options: List of available options
+    - value: Number
+    - correct: At least one option must be marked as correct.
+    - feedback: What to tell the learner if they respond with option.
+(Markdown)
+- variables:
+    - ???
+- range: A number which means the answer must be plus or minus within this range.
+For example, if I say the answer is `6`, but the range is `0.01`, then learners may respond between `5.99` and `6.01`.
+- default_incorrect_feedback: If none of the options matches the learners response, then the learner will get this feedback.
+(Markdown)

 ### Match Card

 The learner responds with text, and it is checked against text or pattern.
 This card can represent fill-in-the-blank and short answer types of questions.